-Tractor Trailer Truck Accident Lawyer
+Tractor Trailer Accident Lawyer

 There are both state and federal regulations that trucking companies and their drivers must follow.
 When a trucking company or driver fails to follow these regulations and this causes a collision, they can be found negligent and held liable for the accident.

-While many states have their own regulations that control tractor trailers and other big trucks, the Federal Motor Carrier Safety Administration (FMCSA) makes regulations that apply to interstate traffic.
+While many states have their own regulations that govern tractor trailers and other big trucks, the Federal Motor Carrier Safety Administration (FMCSA) makes regulations that apply to interstate traffic.
 These federal regulations cover various aspects of the trucking industry, including hiring and supervising drivers as well as the maintenance of a commercial vehicle.